 One aim of DW Akademie's work in Uganda is to promote access to information and new means of participation for young people between the ages of 13 and 24, with a special focus on girls and women.
 They must be given the opportunity to express their concerns actively in radio programs and on social media networks.

 Children and young adults make up 78 per cent of Uganda's population.
-DW Akademie's partner radio stations offer young people platforms for topics and concerns important to them, providing opportunities for them to speak their minds, and offering forums for exchange on challenges and solutions with experts and local decision-makers.
-Via basic mobile phones and new software, young people get the chance to tell their stories and inform a wider audience by influencing the topics that are being put on the agenda of "their" radio stations.
+DW Akademie's partner radio stations offer young people the means of discussing concerns and topics that are important to them, thus providing them with opportunities to speak their minds.
+They also receive a forum where they can exchange thoughts and ideas on challenging situations and solutions with experts and local decision-makers.
+Using basic mobile phones and new software, young people get the chance to tell their stories and inform a wider audience on topics that they put on the agenda of their radio stations.

-Workshops focus on informing journalists about their obligations and rights, and provide best practice examples on how to use the opportunities at hand to deliver good work.
-The activities target media houses and media organisations on all levels that are interested in advancing their organisations, strengthening their staff's expertise, and delivering high-quality journalism.
-Furthermore, the project addresses press officers of authorities required to supply information as well as local government institutions to raise awareness and enhance sustainable structures for media development.
+Workshops focus on informing journalists about their obligations and rights, and providing best practice examples on how to use the available means to deliver good work.
+The activities target media businesses and media organizations interested in moving ahead, improving staff expertise, and delivering quality journalism.
+Furthermore, the project addresses press officers of public institutions that are responsible for supplying information, as well as local government institutions to raise awareness and enhance sustainable structures for media development.

-Funding sources: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)